-On 22 December 2020 the Company shared the letter received from the Chairman of the Italian Corporate Governance Committee with the Chairman of the Board of Directors, the Chief Executive Officer and the Chairman of the Chairman of the Chairman of the Soard of Statutory Auditors.
-Subsequently the content of the letter was discussed during both a meeting of the independent directors held on 22 February 2021 and the Board of Directors meeting held on 25 February 2021, convened to approve the draft financial statements at 31 December 2020.
+On 22 December 2020 the Company shared the letter received from the Chairman of the Italian Corporate Governance Committee with the Chairman of the Board of 22 February 2021 and the Board of Directors meeting held Directors, the Chief Executive Officer and the Chairman of on 25 February 2021, convened to approve the draft finanthe Board of Statutory Auditors.

+Subsequently the content of the letter was discussed during both a meeting of the independent directors held on cial statements at 31 December 2020.